mckinley/weather/README.md

 ```

 Tests and other tools like rubocop are run on CI with each commit.
-There is a custom rake task provided to run all checks:
+There is a custom rake task provided to run all checks that are run on CI:
 ```
 rails test:ci
 ```